Die Cutting Sponge & Foam Gasket Material

 Sponge gasket material is made using a similar method, but the cells produced are more self-contained and evenly distributed.
 This closed-cell structure provides better compression set resistance and compression recovery and completely blocks the passage of gas or fluid.
 Materials such as neoprene and silicone deliver superior temperature resistance and many neoprene sponge gaskets also meet UL flame ratings.
 These properties make sponge gaskets and materials an excellent option for automotive, construction, marine, and HVAC applications.

-Die Cut Technologies offers materials providing a wide operating temperature range and UV or flame resistance.
+The Northglenn Colorado division of JBC Technologies (formerly Die Cut Technologies) offers materials providing a wide operating temperature range and UV or flame resistance.
 Some of the common materials used for sponge gaskets include:

-- EPDM (Ethylene Propylene Diene Monomer) Closed Cell sponge rubber exhibits very good aging properties and compressibility, and offers excellent resistance to ozone and oxidation, making it useful in a variety of industrial and commercial applications.
+Ethylene Propylene Diene Monomer (EPDM) Closed Cell sponge rubber exhibits very good aging properties and compressibility, and offers excellent resistance to ozone and oxidation, making it useful in a variety of industrial and commercial applications.

 Cross-Linked Polyethylene Foam (Volara®) has good thermal insulating properties and excellent chemical properties that make it suitable for a wide range of applications.
 Cross-linked polyethylene foam has a smooth-skinned surface on both sides and is supplied in continuous rolls.

-Once the best kind of foam has been determined for our client’s specific application, DCT is ready to produce custom gaskets at a competitive price with on-time delivery to meet any deadline necessary.
+Once the best kind of foam has been determined for our client’s specific application, The Northglenn Colorado division of JBC Technologies (formerly Die Cut Technologies) is ready to produce custom gaskets at a competitive price with on-time delivery to meet any deadline necessary.

 If you have any questions about the foams that we work with or if you want to receive a free quote for your custom gasket production, contact us and one of our expert team members will be in touch with you within 24 hours.